 This post may contain affiliate links.
 Please read our disclosure policy.

-When I was younger, my mom used to make this Heath candy bar cake for no specific reason at all — but it was always a treat!
-Sometimes she’d make it when the weather was nice and we were going to grill out or just for dessert after dinner.
+When I was younger, my mom used to make this Heath bar cake for no specific reason at all — but it was always a treat!
+Sometimes she’d make it when the weather was nice and we were going to grill out or just for an easy dessert after dinner.
 Other times we’d take it to my aunt’s house for a family gathering.
 No matter the occasion, this Heath bar cake was loved by all!

 So if you’re craving something sweet, gooey, and chocolatey for no reason at all, this delicious Heath cake recipe is for you.
 A doctored-up cake mix and other store-bought ingredients make this Heath bar poke cake super easy to make and a guaranteed hit every time.